mail-in-a-box/mailinabox/README.md

   enable postfix filters, lengthen bantime and findtime
 * Add fail2ban jails for both above mentioned geoipblocking filters
 * Add fail2ban filters for web scanners and badbots
-* Add xapian full text searching to dovecot
+* Add xapian full text searching to dovecot (from https://github.com/grosjo/fts-xapian)
 * Add rkhunter and chkrootkit
 * Configure domain names for which only www will be hosted.
 Edit /etc/miabwwwdomains.conf to configure.
 * Add some munin plugins